gustojs/nuxt-feathers-vuex/README.md

 Other than service files, you'll also get the files for `store`, `middleware` and `auth` module (with the name specified by `authModule` option).

-The files are generated with `standardjs` ESLint settings.
+The files are generated with style guide that follows example code in Nuxt documentations.
 They are also protected against overwriting - if they already exist, they won't be regenerated.
+An exception here is the plugin file, which depends on the settings so it has to be rebuilt continously.

 Remember that if you turn this option off, you'll need to manually setup the Vuex store.